 But what if you just want to enable the feature for a short time outside of your schedule or workout?

 You can enable Do Not Disturb temporarily.
-On iPhone, iPad, and Apple Watch, you can turn it on for just an hour and on Mac, you can flip a switch to enable it or have it turn on when the screen is locked.
+On iPhone, iPad, and Apple Watch, you can turn it on for just an hour, until evening, morning, or until you leave a location.
+And on Mac, you can flip a switch to enable it or have it turn on for an hour, until morning, when the screen is locked, and more.
 Here’s how.

 If you use Skype calls for things like interviews or meetings, you might not realize that you can record those calls instead of trying to capture everything by taking notes.